 We try to.
 I think that’s what makes it exciting and makes it dangerous.
 I think I realised that I need to have a real risk of failure and danger to get my adrenaline up.
 It’s like jumping off a hotel roof into a swimming pool.
 Which you have to have, because if you jump off the building without adrenaline and are a little bit more casual about it, you not might clear all the cement that you need to clear.
 Usually there’s 15 feet of cement between the wall of the building and the swimming pool and you need to really push off, and you need that adrenaline to get that extra boost.

-One of the things I liked that you did, with a relationship between a man and technology, normally these are things that are presented to us, especially in cinema and media, quite fearfully.
+One of the things I liked that you did, with a relationship between a man and technology, normally these are things that are presented to us, especially in movie theater and media, quite fearfully.

 FUCK THAT SHIT!